effcamp/node-simple-projects/README.md

 # node-simple-projects

-All 3 projects are made with nodeJS as a learning experience.
+Both projects are made with nodeJS as a learning experience.

 ### Notetaker
 This is a simple node note taking app that makes a file to save the note information